Equality in the City (Book)

 Interdisciplinary collection exploring cities and urban spaces in the context of technological and digital innovation.
 An approachable discussion of the issues surrounding smart digital futures and the disruptive potential of smart technologies in our cities; issues of change, design, austerity, ownership, citizenship and equality.
 22 half-tones.

 This collection critiques the rhetoric of ‘smart cities’.
 It seeks to engender a timely debate about what future cities might look like and what their concerns should be.
 Using a multi-disciplinary perspective, it features acclaimed scholars whose work investigates the proposed networked digital technologies that ostensibly affect planning policies, control infrastructures and deliver and manage city services and systems.
 The contributors offer insights into how future cities might be envisaged, planned and executed in order to be more ‘equal’.

-Susan Flynn is Director of eduCORE, the education research centre of Institute of Technology, Carlow and REsearch Associate of the Eqaulity Studies Centre, University College Dublin.
+Susan Flynn is Director of eduCORE, the education research centre of Institute of Technology, Carlow and Research Associate of the Equality Studies Centre, University College Dublin.
 She researches pedagogy, equality and digital culture.

 Introduction Susan Flynn

 Section 1: Urban Crisis

 1. Locked down in the neoliberal Smart City: A-systemic technologies in crisis.
 Eleanor Dare, Reader in Digital Media, Royal College of Art

 2. If (equality).
 Delfina Fantini von Ditmar, Lecturer in Digital Research, Royal College of Art

 3. Reading Lefebvre’s right to the city in the age of the internet.
 Alan Reeve.
 Reader in Urban Design, Oxford Brookes University

 4. Universities, Equality and the Neoliberal City.
 Richard Hayes.
 Vice-President, Waterford Institute of Technology